oerc0122/MDANSE/Doc/pages/H_conv.rst

-   The incoherent intermediate scattering function calculated for 120 ps from the same MD simulation of liquid argon but with positions sampled every 120 fs and 1.2 ps shown in blue and orange respectively.
+   The incoherent intermediate scattering function calculated for 120 ps from the same MD simulation of liquid argon but with positions sampled every 120 fs and 1200 fs shown in blue and orange respectively.

 .. _figure-timestep-inc-sqw: